 In most cases, prolozone injections are not yet covered by health insurance policies.
 You will have the opportunity to discuss payment alternatives with our patient advocate before any treatment begins.

 Want to know if you’re a candidate for prolozone?

-Schedule a Complimentary Consultation by contacting Wellspring Health Center at Eden Prairie, MN.
+Schedule a Complimentary Consultation (in-person or via phone) at Wellspring Health Center in Eden Prairie, MN.
 Please bring any recent x-rays or diagnostic test results to the complimentary consultation.